gtraiano/weather-forecast-demo-jsonserver/README.md

 ## Information
 Frontend written in Vue.js, backend in Node + Express.

+Requires an OpenWeather API key to be able to fetch forecast data (registration at https://home.openweathermap.org/users/sign_up).

 The application utilizes

  - Nominatim and Openstreetmap API for location data
  - OpenWeather API for forecast data
  - Vue Leaflet to render the map